 Law enforcement agencies depend on alert citizens to identify and report things that seem out of the ordinary in their neighborhoods, communities, and places of business.
 In essence, citizens act as Law Enforcement's "eyes and ears."
 By working through Neighborhood Watch networks, the public can play a potentially crucial role in the detection, disruption and prevention of terrorist acts.

-I am asking you as residents of Leon County to meet the President's Challenge!
-By becoming involved in Neighborhood Crime Watch you will meet this challenge and enhance support of our homeland security.
+Leon County residents are encouraged to become involved in Neighborhood Crime Watch groups to enhance support of our homeland security.
 Homeland security begins with you.
 It includes working together as a community to make our nation secure.

 The nation's goal is to double the number of Neighborhood Crime Watch groups in the country over the next two years.
 With your intention to start a Neighborhood Crime Watch group, you are taking an important step toward helping to secure our homeland.